garrylachman/chatgpt-technology-blog/exampleSite/content/blog/the-future-of-mobile-computing.md

 ---
 title: "The Future of Mobile Computing"
-date: 2021-07-15T10:00:00
+date: 2022-04-25T09:00:00
 draft: false
-description: "Exploring the advancements and possibilities in mobile computing technology."
+description: "Exploring the advancements and potential of mobile computing in the future."
 categories:
   - "Technology"
 tags: